Barriers to Effective Communication

 - Undue importance of written words: The undue importance given to the written words may lead to loss of information.
 The successive information is not accurate and right.
 Written communication often tells what is to be done but not why it should be done.
 It takes the persuasive quality.

 - Defensiveness: If one feels threatened by a message, one becomes defensive and responds in such ways that reduce the understanding.
-Such defensive behaviour prevents understanding.
+Such defensive behavior prevents understanding.

-- State of Health: Physical condition can affect the efficiency in all communication skills.
-In the case of the poor health condition, the communicating ability is reduced as the mind is not alert and perception is low.
+- State of Health: Physical condition can affect the efficiency of all communication skills.
+In the case of poor health condition, the communicating ability is reduced as the mind is not alert and perception is low.